shenfe/rext/README.md

 ## `responseType`

-The alias of the expected MIME type of data to receive, similar to the `dataType` in jQuery ajax.
+The alias of the expected MIME type of data to **receive**, similar to the `dataType` in jQuery ajax.
 This option affects the request header `Accept`, relating the response header `Content-Type`.
 However, **a simple trial of JSON parsing** would be conducted then regardless of the type of response data...

 | Value | MIME Type |
 | :---: | :--- |